dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2089: Life skills are essential alongside job training.
+### T2089: Job market skills are valuable for personal growth and societal contribution.

 |Support|
 |---|